 Recovery from both addiction and eating disorders will inevitably come with a fair share of emotions.
-For someone who is used to dealing with emotions in a negative way, it can be hard navigate healthy ways of dealing with emotions at first.
-And, communicating about these issues throughout group or individualized therapy sessions may not be the favored method of expression for some.
-So, different methods can be utilized to both express and release these emotions in a positive, healthy way.
+For someone who is used to dealing with emotions in a negative way, it can be hard to navigate healthy ways of dealing with emotions at first.
+Communicating about these issues throughout group or individualized therapy sessions may not be the favored method of expression for some.
+Different methods can be utilized to both express and release these emotions in a positive, healthy way.
 There are a number of different supportive therapies an individual can utilize throughout treatment, but one creative way is art therapy.

-Individuals in treatment for both substance abuse and eating disorders can benefit greatly from art therapy sessions.
+Individuals in treatment for substance abuse, eating disorders, and mental health can benefit greatly from art therapy sessions.
 That’s because they involve self-reflection, which is an important part of treatment.
 Being able to reflect on the self can put recovery into perspective, help to establish goals, and encourage acceptance.
 Other benefits of art therapy during treatment may include:

 - A peaceful way to resolve inner conflicts

 - Great way to practice social skills and develop new relationships

 Using Art Therapy as a way to Address Trauma